 The BCCLS catalog system will automatically renew eligible items just before their due dates.
 You will receive a text or email notification.

-As of January 2020, through December 2021, the Millburn Library is fine-free for Millburn Library-owned items.
+As of January 2020, the Millburn Library is fine-free for Millburn Library-owned items.
 Exceptions include: Museum Passes, iPads, Mobile Hotspots.
 Overdue fines still apply to these special items.
 See our guide on paying fines online with a credit card.
 Additionally, other BCCLS libraries may still levy overdue fees, so Millburn/Short Hills patrons may incur late fees if borrowing from them.

 Remember that all borrowed items still have have due dates, so please return items by these dates, as other patrons may be waiting.